 Since the hair growth cycle is not perfectly synchronised, many patients may experience shedding throughout the entire recovery process, rather than only a few weeks.

-The first seven days after your transplant will set the foundation for the entire recovery journey, with the transplanted hair grafts subject to many stresses throughout this period7
+The first 7 days after your transplant will set the foundation for an easier recovery journey.

 Days 1 & 2: The initial recovery